Rosalina-and-luma/grace-shopper/README.md

 _A one stop shop for your next year essentials at Hogwards- School of Witchcraft and Wizardry_

 Diagon-e-lley is an online shopping website for the students of Hogwards.
-The user has following abilities:
+A user can either be a member of the shopping portal, a guest user or an admin.
+All the users can:

 * to browse all products
 * to view products by categories by choosing the category from navbar
-* to add/view products to cart
+* to add products or view exisitng products in cart
 * update the quanity of products needed in cart
 * checkout and buy products